SystemSpace/Compendium/compendium.rst

   The LFEian combat system is mainly based on pride and being able to execute actions.
 It's more an art than a fight - you try to fire your magic / bullets / kicks in the most beautiful yet powerful way possible, to make the enemy unable to execute their own actions.
 Once all participants run out of stamina, the one with the best actions usually wins (either by a jury, if official or just decided between participants).
 Death is not really valued, so nobody really tries to go for the kill.
 If anything, people try to go for a soulshatter, but this is seen as very rude.

+  Killing is illegal there too after all, all wars are on an incapacitation basis.

+  Dying is so invaluable and such a useless part of battle that it's become a taboo, not that it doesn't happen at all.

+  There are exceptions though, in environmentally hostile environments etc. If a ship blows another up, you'll die.

+  Fights that are in a non-hostile environment almost always end in incapacitation of a team, assassinations etc. outside of a controlled battle don't follow this.

+Can I become an assassin in LFE?
+  Sure, although it's a rare job.

 How much of Life can LFE viewers see and understand?
   Only as much as we allow them to see.
 They know about this project, they know that Life will be deleted.